WEBSITE UNDER CONSTRUCTION (you're welcome to browse)

 WHY THEY MAY BE HARD TO LIVE WITH

-YOUR GERMAN SHEPHERD PUPPY HIGHLIGHTS
+YOUR DUTCH SHEPHERD PUPPY HIGHLIGHTS

 YOU MAY NEED PROFESSIONAL HELP WITH: